Exawind/openturbine/docs/sphinx/theory/overview.rst

 is the constraint-gradient matrix associated with the constraints :math:`\underline{\Phi}(\underline{q},t)\in \mathbb{R}^m`, and :math:`\underline{\lambda}\in \mathbb{R}^m` are the Lagrange multipliers associated with the constraints.
-OpenTurbine is restricted to problems for which the unconstrained-equations-of-motion residual can be written in the form
+Kynema is restricted to problems for which the unconstrained-equations-of-motion residual can be written in the form